 Metro Group is established when various retail firms merge, notably the Metro Cash & Carry wholesale stores and Kaufhof Holding AG, which brings with it majority interests in the holding company of MediaMarkt and Saturn.

 Previously comprising 16 Metro Group sales lines, the portfolio is streamlined.
 Following the sale of Galeria Kaufhof, Metro Group consists of just three sales lines: Metro Cash & Carry, Real and Media-Saturn.

-The next logical step to enhance growth, customer focus and entrepreneurialism followed on 31 March 2016, when Metro AG announced its plans to split the group into two independent, publicly quoted market leaders, each with a clear profile.
-It therefore proposed pooling the wholesale and food business within the newly established Metro and grouping the consumer electronics activities together within CECONOMY.
-The aim was to give both companies better growth prospects by enabling them to concentrate on their respective industries and customer segments – with a stronger focus, faster decision-making processes, greater flexibility and improved operational efficiency.
+The next logical step to enhance growth and customer focus: Metro AG announces its plans to split the group into two independent, publicly listed market leaders, each with a clear profile.
+It proposes pooling its consumer electronics activities within CECONOMY, and grouping its wholesale and food retail business within the newly established Metro.
+The aim is to give both companies better growth prospects by enabling them to concentrate on their respective industries and customer segments – with a stronger focus, faster decision-making processes, greater flexibility and improved operational efficiency.